wendyyuchensun/wendyyuchensun.github.io/_posts/2017-04-30-invocation-context.md

 const obj = {a: 1, b: 2};

-// Now we know what is "this".
+// Now we know what "this" is.
 // It's the first parameter passed into call/apply. add.call(obj, 3, 4); // 10;
 add.apply(obj, [3, 4]); // 10